-Most of the time recently, I’ve felt deeply vulnerable.
-I’ve shared more than I’ve ever shared before and, in doing so, created some of the strongest, most intimate connections I’ve ever had.
+I’m learning to feel comfortable feeling deeply vulnerable.
+I’ve learned to share more and, in doing so, I create stronger and more intimate and fulfilling connections.
 There is a beautiful quote from Jeff Foster about Truth and love, and I wanted to share it with you, to encapsulate the sort of connection which I’ve found facilitates the deepest and most profound changes for my clients, and defines the way I like to work perfectly:

 LOVE’S DEEPER COMMITMENT

 Let’s not commit to a future together.
 The future is so unknown, and we are so fluid, and tired of pretending that we know.

 Our thoughts and feelings are ever-changing, uncontrollable, like a wild ocean of love.

 Our desires wax and wane; our dreams are born and die in every moment.

 Let’s not commit to a form of love.
 The forms are always shifting, like the tides.

 We do not need security here.
 We are not seeking comfort, but Truth.